COSHH Stores – Hazardous Substance Storage

 What Is COSHH ?

 COSHH is the law that requires employers to control substances that are hazardous to health.
-You can prevent or reduce workers exposure to hazardous substances by:
+You can prevent or reduce workers exposure to hazardous substances and minimise risk by:

 - Finding Out What The Health Hazards Are